JackSawyerWATX/dsaArrays/README.md

 - `simpleMergeSort.py`: A simplified implementation of merge sort with inlined merging logic and minimal variable names.
 - `scatterplot.py`: Generates a scatterplot visualization using matplotlib and numpy, demonstrating data visualization concepts.
 - `hashTable.py`: Implements a basic hash table data structure with add, contains, and hash functions.
+- `HashSets.py`: Implements a hash set data structure with collision handling using bucket lists.

 ## Requirements